JvanKatwijk/qt-dab/README.md

 **Qt-DAB-XX** is a rich implementation of a DAB decoder for use on Linux and Windows based PCs, including some ARM based boards, such as the Raspberry PI 2 and up.
 It can be used with a variety of SDR devices, including DABsticks, all models of the SDRplay, Airspy etc.

+The current version is 6.3.
+The versions 5.4 and 4.7 are - since they were subject to changes as well, renamed to 5.5 and 4.8.

+For all three versions, the "preset" handling is improved, the "presets" renamed to "favorites", with the "favorites" visible on a separate widget.

+Internally, there are numerous changes, most of them to improve functionality and performance.
+An example is experimenting with  decoding algorithms, or the ability to use double precision computations for the signal processing.

 Precompiled versions for Linux-x64 (AppImage) and Windows (an installer) are available.

 Thanks to Richard Huber, **Qt-DAB** can be compiled on the Mac.